 Like most adults, you probably already know the basics of heart health, like reducing red meat and getting enough exercise on a day-to-day basis.
 But, have you ever given any thought to the link between your periodontal (gum) health and your heart?
 While you are considering how you can reduce your risk of heart attack, stroke, and other cardiovascular issues, look to brushing and flossing first.
-Keep reading to learn more about what we know about the connection between your gums and your heart health from your dentist in Columbus.
+Keep reading to learn more about what we know about the connection between your gums and your heart health from your dentist in Clintonville.

 How Your Gums and Heart Are Linked